 3D Printing Canada's Coffee Lid

 In 2017, design company One Twenty Three West came to Forge Labs with a tight deadline and a challenge - to help them prototype a redesign of the classic Tim Hortons lid.

 Today, these new lids can be found on every Tim Horton’s coffee cup across Canada.
-Read more about 123w, and their work on the Tim Hortons redesign here.